Interview Questions156

 Key CHIPS Act Awards and Projects

 TSMC received $6.565 billion to build three leading-edge fabs in North Phoenix, Arizona, designed for progressively advanced node technologies: 4nm, 3nm, and 2nm.
 TSMC committed $65 billion in its own capital, later expanded to $165 billion under the Trump administration's tariff framework.
 By late 2026, TSMC's Fab 21 in Arizona will be capable of producing 2nm chips on American soil, a milestone that was considered impossible when the CHIPS Act was passed.
 Intel received the largest single CHIPS Act award.
 Intel's Fab 52 at its Ocotillo campus in Arizona entered high-volume manufacturing on the Intel 18A (1.8nm-class) process, marking the first time a US-based facility surpassed the 2nm threshold.
-The Trump administration also announced a $9.9 billion direct investment in Intel ($5.7 billion from remaining CHIPS Act funds and $3.2 billion from a DoD Secure Enclave Program).
+The Trump administration also announced an $8.9 billion direct investment in Intel ($5.7 billion from remaining CHIPS Act funds and $3.2 billion from a DoD Secure Enclave Program).
 However, Intel's Ohio fab project has been delayed until 2030 due to capital management constraints and labor shortages.
 Samsung received $4.7 billion toward a minimum of $17 billion in expansion at its facilities near Austin, Texas.
 Other recipients include Micron (DRAM manufacturing in New York and Idaho), GlobalFoundries (mature-node production in New York and Vermont), and multiple smaller firms focused on specialty semiconductors and advanced packaging.

 Geopolitical Context